Paul and Storm

 Paul and Storm are an American, Arlington, Virginia-based comedic musical duo, consisting of Paul Sabourin and Greg "Storm" DiCostanzo.
 They are best known for their humorous songs about geek culture and for amassing an internet fan base.

 They are favorites of Dr. Demento and regular radio guests on The Bob and Tom Show.
 They tour regularly with Jonathan Coulton, singing backup vocals for a number of his songs.
 Coulton has also appeared on stage to do backup for Paul and Storm's songs.

 History

 Formation

-For twelve years Sabourin and DiCostanzo were one half of the a cappella comedy band Da Vinci's Notebook, but in 2004 it band stopped touring and regular performances, so the two struck out on their own with Paul playing keyboard and penny whistle and Storm on the guitar.
+For twelve years Sabourin and DiCostanzo were one half of the a cappella comedy band Da Vinci's Notebook, but in 2004 the band stopped touring and regular performances, so the two struck out on their own with Paul playing keyboard and penny whistle and Storm on the guitar.